insilichem/ommprotocol/README.rst

 Citation
 --------

-Ommprotocol is scientific software, funded by public research grants (Spanish MINECO's project ``CTQ2014-54071-P``, Generalitat de Catalunya's project ``2014SGR989`` and research grant ``2015FI_B00768``, COST Action ``CM1306``).
+OMMProtocol is scientific software, funded by public research grants (Spanish MINECO's project ``CTQ2014-54071-P``, Generalitat de Catalunya's project ``2014SGR989`` and research grant ``2015FI_B00768``, COST Action ``CM1306``).
 If you make use of Ommprotocol in scientific publications, please cite it.
 It will help measure the impact of our research and future funding!
 A manuscript is in progress.
 In the meantime, please cite this repository URL.

 .. code-block:: latex

-    @misc{ommprotocol2017,
+    @misc{ommprotocol,
     author       = {Jaime Rodríguez-Guerra Pedregal and
                     Lur Alonso-Cotchico and
                     Lorea Velasco and